sustainability-zhaw/docker-deploy/README.md

 # docker-deploy

-An Ansible playbook for deploying the SDG Dashboard on Docker Swarm.
+An Ansible playbook for deploying the SDG Dashboard to a Docker Swarm.

+This is part of the open deployment strategy.
+This strategy consists of three repositories:

+1. The System Inventory
+2. The Support Files
+3. The Ansible Playbook (this repository)

 ## Deployment

+This playbook expects an inventory with at least one `mainnode` host configured.
+The playbook expects that the host is a master node of a docker swarm and that the inventory user is capable to run all docker commands without requireing a password.

-This repository uses the auto deployment feature of the `ghcr.io/phish108/ansible-docker:7.2.0-1` container.
+This repository uses the auto deployment feature of the `phish108/ansible:8.5.0-2` container image, so one can run:

 ```
 docker run -it --rm
            -v ${PRIVATE_SSH_KEYS}:/sshkeys \
            -v ${INVENTORY_PATH}:/inventory \
-           -v ${CONFIGS_PATH}:/configs \
+           -v ${SUPPORT_FILES_PATH}:/configs \
            -v $(pwd):/ansible \
-           ghcr.io/phish108/ansible-docker:7.2.0-1
+           phish108/ansible:8.5.0-4
 ```

 ## Preparations